vin136/ML-wild/README.md

 # ML-wild
 Synthesizing insights for building Real-world ML systems.

 There is a wide gap between machine learning in the Real-world and academia.
 This repo is a collection of notes to myself to avoid as much angst as possible for my future self.
+The challenges many challenges that I faced in my work but doesn't really seem to bother academic ML researchers.
+More importantly the experience I gained is largely visceral and can't even be easily transferred.
+This repo is an attempt at forcing myself to clearly articulate the tricks/tools and techniques needed to successfully develop ML-centric applications.

+# working thoughts(When not mentioned, Models largely refer to Deep Neural networks)

+1. When should I retrain my models ?
+How to identify, have a clear and a sound rule for retraning.
+Model updating-> I don't want to retrain but just update on the recent data.
+In my last job, we need to do this on Deep RL algorithms, completely hopeless endeovour.
+Can I identify data-set shift before model degradation ?
+In my experience it's based off historcial experience of the model coming from somebody older than you.

+2.Quantifying improvement ?
+How to quantify improvement.
+Esp with DEEPRL, no clear best model.

+3.What to monitor ?
+How to split the data ?
+Not as simple as they seem.

+4. How to test Machine Learning Code ?
+We avoided testing altogether.
+Well there were bunch of assert statements all over.

 [END-END MLOPS Project](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)